East End Trial Group LLC – Kevin Tucker – Blair Douglass – Example Lawsuit

 agreement between the U.S. Department of Justice and Ahold U.S.A., Inc. and Peapod, LLC, supra

 note 49; and a 2014 Resolution Agreement between the U.S. Department of Education and Youngstown State University, available at https://www2.ed.gov/documents/pressreleases/youngstown-state-university-agreement.pdf (last accessed Sept.
 10, 2021).

-(5) Within 240-days of the Court’s Order, Defendant shall develop procedures to implement its Digital Accessibility Policy across the entire Digital Platform.
-Defendant shall disseminate its Policy and procedures to its executive-level managers, employees, and contractors, if any, involved in digital development.
+(5) Within 240 days of the Court’s Order, Defendant shall develop procedures to implement its Digital Accessibility Policy across the entire Digital Platform.
+The defendant shall disseminate its Policy and procedures to its executive-level managers, employees, and contractors, if any, involved in digital development.

 (10) Defendant shall not release for public viewing or use a substantial addition, update, or change to the Digital Platform until it has determined through automated and user testing that those proposed additions, updates, or changes are Accessible.

-(11) Defendant shall conduct (a) an automated scan monthly and (b) end-ser testing quarterly thereafter to ascertain whether any new posted content is accessible.
-Defendant 28 shall notify all employees and contractors, if any, involved in digital development if corrections to Digital Platform are needed and of reasonable timelines for corrections to be made.
-Defendant shall note if corrective action has been taken during the next monthly scan and quarterly end-user test.
+(11) Defendant shall conduct (a) an automated scan monthly and (b) end-ser testing quarterly thereafter to ascertain whether any newly posted content is accessible.
+Defendant 28 shall notify all employees and contractors, if any, involved in digital development if corrections to the Digital Platform are needed and of reasonable timelines for corrections to be made.
+The defendant shall note if corrective action has been taken during the next monthly scan and quarterly end-user test.

 (12) Following the date of the Court’s Order, for each new, renewed, or renegotiated contract with a vendor of Third-Party Content, Defendant shall seek a commitment from the vendor to provide content in a format that is Accessible.